CRBroughton/ts-test-utils/README.md

 A collection of helper TypeScript types to test other TypeScript types.
 This collection so far includes:

+- Expect - The main helper; Use this with the below types
 - Equals - Check for equality between two types
 - Assignable - Check if one type is assignable to another type
 - Excludes - Check if a type doesn't contain another type